-If you're thinking of signing up to a new mobile phone, home phone or broadband deal, there are a few things you might want to consider first.
+If you’re a residential or small business customer (10 employees or fewer) and thinking of signing up to a new phone or broadband deal, there are a few things you might want to consider first.
+There is advice specific to business customers on this Contracts page.

 - Some contracts are offered on a rolling basis where you can cancel month to month, whereas others might tie you in for 12, 18 or 24 months.
 Always check and think about how long you want to be tied in for?